 - Do it yourself: It’s tempting to enlist the help of professional removers with packing up your belongings but it might be something you can do yourself.
 Arrange quotes from various removal companies.
 Many can even supply you with boxes, take apart your furniture and do all of the heavy lifting, leaving you to get on with the comparatively easy task of packing.

 - Arrange a charity collection: Not only is this a lovely gesture, it’ll also circumvent the cost of paying the council or a removal company to dispose of your unwanted furniture.
 Some charities specialise in-house clearances, giving you one less thing to worry about.

 - Move when you sell: A little trickier to manage since you’ll need to complete on your new house and your old on the same day.
 However, if you manage it, you could save on extra storage fees.
 If you instruct the right estate agent and conveyancer, this should be easy to achieve.
 Every branch of Pittis has its own sales progressor who is responsible for keeping track of the sale of your property.
 You’ll be able to do this too via your own online portal.
 If there are any hold ups, you’ll be fully aware ahead of time so you can plan your move accordingly.

 Typical estate agent fees for selling: Up to 2% + VAT based on the value of your property.

 What are estate agent fees?
 Your estate agent will charge you fees in return for marketing your property and finding you a buyer.
-Professional photography, Rightmove premium listings, printed brochures, floorplans – it all costs money.
+Professional photography, Rightmove featured properties, printed brochures, floorplans – it all costs money.
 But, when done correctly, these can essentially secure a quick sale of your home.

 How to save money on estate agent fees?